kevinbowen777/xfce/docs/_build/dirhtml/_sources/index.rst.txt

 Getting Started
 ---------------

-* Getting Started with Xfce – Starting point for anyone who wants to use Xfce
+* :ref::`Getting Started with Xfce` – Starting point for anyone who wants to use Xfce
 * Frequently Asked Questions – General questions relating to Xfce and their answers
 * Building Xfce – Instructions on how to compile Xfce from source
 * How to Contribute – Detailed information for new contributors